-The main objective of the Sustainability and Climate Change Management RTC is to support fundamental and applied research on sustainable development and climate issues, especially by conducting practice-oriented research projects.
+The main objective of the Sustainable Development and Climate Change Management RTC is to support fundamental and applied research on sustainable development and climate issues, especially by conducting practice-oriented research projects.
 The centre also promotes HAW Hamburg's contribution to knowledge and technology transfer at the national and international levels.

 The RTC's central tasks are as follows:

 - Implementation of interdisciplinary research projects in the field of sustainable development and climate change, including health-related issues

 - Strengthening of international cooperation and support for the establishment of networks; organisation of conferences, symposia and further training programmes on sustainable development and climate change

 - Application and adaptation of R&D results to other regions and countries